rachel-kt/rachel-kt.github.io/content/project/liveQuant/index.md

 4. Opens results in Napari for visualization and manual editing.
 5. Allows saving the modified segmentation back to disk.

+#### Launching the Tool
-To launch the module, run the following code snippet.
-The script projection_and_segmentation.py is available in the folder segmentation
+To launch the module, run the following script projection_and_segmentation.py which is available in the folder segmentation

 `python projection_and_segmentation.py`